A novel and application-oriented inverse nodal problem for Sturm-Liouville operators: Introduction

-The optimal location for nodes $T_{i,m}(q)$ is an important topic with a significant application in physics.
-In 2019, Guo and Zhang \cite{G-Z} presented the dependency relationship of the nodes $T_{i,m}(q)$ on the potentials $q$.
-Subsequently, Guo and Zhang \cite{G-Z2} applied the results of \cite{G-Z} to obtain optimal location results of the nodes $T_{1,2}(q)$.
+{ It is well-known that nodes are critically important and observable physical quantities.
+For instance, in oscillating systems, nodes correspond to points where the amplitude is zero-positions at which the system does not vibrate.
+Therefore, determining the optimal location for nodes $T_{i,m}(q)$ based on given the potential data is a significant topic.
+Recently, Guo and Zhang \cite{G-Z2} applied the results of \cite{G-Z} to obtain optimal location of the nodes $T_{1,2}(q)$.
 Moreover, Chu et al. \cite{jiedian} studied the optimal characterizations of locations for all nodes $T_{i,m}(q)$.
-Different from the usual studies on estimations of nodes, they have deduced in these papers the critical equations, which are used to obtain the optimal locations of nodes.
+Different from the usual studies on estimations of nodes, they have deduced the critical equations, which are used to obtain the optimal locations of nodes.
+The aforementioned studies focus on the direct nodal problem using given potential data.
+However, in practice, the potential function is usually unknown.
+Instead, nodal data is typically observable since the system does not vibrate at nodal-positions.
+In such cases, it becomes necessary to reconstruct the potential function from these known nodal properties.

-It is well-known that nodes are critically important and observable physical quantities.
-For instance, in oscillating systems, nodes correspond to points where the amplitude is zero-positions at which the system does not vibrate.
-These positions are indeed observable and can be used to recover potentials.
 The pioneering works on these inverse nodal problems go back to McLaughlin \cite{Mclaughlin}.
-The main result stated that any dense subset of the nodal set can uniquely determine the potential $q$ up to a constant.
-Subsequently, Yang \cite{yang} has established explicit reconstruction formulas for the potential and the boundary data by using a dense subset of the nodal set.
-For further results along this line, see, for example, Guo and Wei \cite{guo-wei}.
+The main result stated that any {\em dense subset} of the nodal set can uniquely determine the potential $q$ up to a constant.
+Subsequently, Yang \cite{yang} has established explicit reconstruction formulas for the potential and the boundary data by using {\em a dense subset} of the nodal set.
+For further results along this line, see, for example, Guo and Wei \cite{guo-wei}, { Wang and Yurko\cite{w-y}, Yang \cite{YANGCF}}. }